The best family bike rides in the Lake District, Cumbria

 As you set sail with your bikes across Lake Windermere you can take in the picturesque views and when you arrive you are instantly transported to a much more tranquil place as you leave the crowds of the east shore behind you.

 Head north along the cycle path towards the National Trust owned Wray Castle which is a stunning Victorian Folly.
-If you make it that far there is plenty of space for a picnic or you can stop at the tearooms that are situated right next door to the castle.
+If you make it that far there is plenty of space for a picnic or you can stop at the cafe that are situated right next door to the castle.

 If you are looking for more excitement there are lots of activities inside the castle but there are admission fees.